aditya-rao-iit-m/sparjoystick/arduino_uno_r4_wifi_spar_regular/ReadMe.md

 Both BLE or WiFi can be used to control the robot.
 If any wheel is moving in the opposite direction than whats expected, just interchange the motors wires at the motor driver.
 Turn off mobile data when using WiFi to connect, as it interferes with the IP address assignments.
+Enable bluetooth on your mobile, before starting the app, if you want to use the BLE option to connect.
+You can use both BLE as well as WiFi in this Arduino UNO R4 WiFi board.